marshmallow-code/flask-smorest/docs/arguments.rst

     class MyBlueprint(Blueprint):
         ARGUMENTS_PARSER = MyFlaskParser()

-This latter method is recommended if several parsers are instantiated with different ``unknown`` values, for instance to get different behaviours in different ``Blueprint`` s.

 For the reason stated above, setting a value there for locations containing nested ``Schema`` s is not recommended because that value would only apply to the first level and would not propagate to nested ``Schema`` s.